x3art/unilog/README.txt

    save I was starting with and I haven't bothered changing that.
 If there's interest that can definitely be changed.

-There is a very big difference here compared to other scripts that deal with logistics.
 Our trucks are dumb as bricks.
 They have no logic at all.
 In fact, the only command they execute is: "go to X", nothing else.
-Other scripts try to coordinate tasks between their ships so that not all ships go at the same time to the same factory to top up some missing resource and coordinating that information between multiple scripts is an almost impossible task.
 All the logic in UL is centralized in the logistics dock.
 The logistics dock decides when, which and how many wares to load and unload.

-Another difference is that UL tries to be smart about using resources when they are available.
+UL tries to be smart about using resources when they are available.
 Let's say our cahoona bakery needs 500 argnu beef, we have lots of argnu beef in the logistics dock and a truck is docked.
 We load 500 argnu beef into the truck but before sending it to the cahoona bakery we check if the cahoona bakery also needs something else, we find out that it also needs 2000 energy cells.
 So we add those to the truck and send it on its way to the cahoona bakery.
 It docks, UL unloads the wares and the cahoona bakery is happy once again.
-A normal script would then send the truck back to home base to pick up the next job.
-Not UL.
-UL will keep the truck in the cahoona bakery until one of three things happens: 1.
-We really, really need a truck somewhere else and this is the best one for the job.
-2. The factory produces enough meatsteak cahoonas to fill the truck.
-3. Someone needs meatsteak cahoonas somewhere else.
-In case of 2 and 3, we load the truck with enough cahoonas and send them to where they need to go.
-In case of 1, well, we tried, send the truck there, but first we check if that destination needs cahoonas, if it does, great, we'll ship some of them there.
-Of course, the smart reader has figured out that this works better the more spare trucks you have, if we're struggling with demand everywhere there's just so much that we can do.
+The truck is then requested to go somewhere else for a job.
+Before going there we check if that station needs cahoonas and if it does, we load them and take them there.

 We can add docks (other sanctuaries or MLCC) to be managed as well.
 In that case UL will look at the dockware configuration capacities to see